 Want to test the waters cheaply?
 Zara Black Peony at $26 captures the mood without the commitment.

 On the tightest budget possible?
 Revolution Noir at $15 gets you into coffee-vanilla territory for less than a cocktail.
+If you prefer floral gourmands over coffee-forward scents, our Flowerbomb dupe guide is worth a look.

 Our Top Pick